Unearned Income Definition

 The unearned income is the income received from the investments or the other sources which are not related to employment.
 The different examples include interest received from the investment, dividends, royalties, pension funds.
 In all the mentioned examples, the income is not derived from the means that require the personal effort of the person, so they are categorized as unearned income.

-This has been a guide to what is Unearned Income and its definition.
+This article has been a guide to what is Unearned Income and its definition.
 Here we discuss the types of Unearned Income along with examples, advantages, and limitations.
 You can learn more about finance from the following articles –